HeetroNoft/MyTTV/README.md

 2. Open `chrome://extensions` (or `about:debugging` on Firefox).
 3. Enable developer mode.
 4. Click "Load unpacked extension" and select the project folder.

-### From a package (coming soon)

-- A zip package will be provided for quick installation.

 ## Usage